joshlarsen/envy-docs/hugo/content/about.md

 # Envy

 Envy is a linter for `.env` files written in Go.
 It aims to be fast, accurate, and easy to use.
-It runs on Windows, Linux, and macOS.
+It runs on Linux and macOS.

 Envy can help lint single `.env` files, lint entire directories of `.env` files, or be integrated into CI to lint build and deployment stage `.env` files.